ampmonteiro/glossary-project-php/_notes/notes_improved_ch6.md

 - improve view function, with new way load layout view &#9989;

-- escape all params with htmlspecial chars
+- escape all views with htmlspecial chars &#9989;

+- sanitize str and int in edit and create &#9989;